dmbarbour/awelon/AboutABC.md

 I plan to develop a larger bytecode above ABC: ABCD, or ABC Deflated.

-ABCD extends ABC with a dictionary that maps UTF-8 characters (in the 2+ octet range) to common, widely used sequences.
+ABCD extends ABC with a dictionary that maps UTF-8 characters (U+0100 and above) to common, widely used sequences.
 ABC streams can then be compressed against this dictionary.
 But frequency isn't the only desired characteristic for symbols in this dictionary: a carefully chosen ABCD dictionary will capture known-safe patterns with high level equational laws to simplify static analysis and rewrite optimizations.
-For example, we may introduce operators to map or fold over lists, or operators for linear algebras and matrix manipulation.
+For example, we may introduce operators to map or fold over lists, smart text processing, or operators for linear algebras and matrix manipulation.

 Development of ABCD shall be incremental and empirical, driven by actual data, with attention to newly popular data structures and patterns.
 Valid concerns include that we should not grow the dictionary too large, and we should not assign operators that might later be deprecated or proven incorrect.
 UTF-8 can support more than a million elements, but I imagine ABCD will never grow much beyond 1600 functions.
 Initial ABCD operators will be in the two octet range, which has almost 2000 elements.

 ABCD is intended to be used together with `{#secureHash}` sources.
-ABCD is suitable for relatively short, frequent, widely used operations.
+ABCD is suitable for relatively short, frequent, widely used, obviously 'correct' operations.
 Sources are suitable for large, project-specific components or configurations.
 Between these features, ABC can be minimal without concern for performance or parsimony.

+Core ABC may (very rarely) be updated to express new concepts.

 ## Ambiguous Awelon Bytecode (AMBC)